 - They do not understand the orders given to them.
 Being unable to comprehend cues makes it impossible for them to follow commands.

 - Lack of motivation makes them unwilling to take action.
-Some canines don’t move at all with the absence of incentives.
-It is typical for pooches to do show obedience when they know there’s something in it for them.
+Some canines don’t move at all in the absence of incentives.
+It is typical for pooches to show obedience when they know there’s something in it for them.

 Some Of The Most Stubborn Dog Breeds

 Many owners find these canines uncooperative and thus consider them part of the list.
 Yet, even if they are so, they are worth caring for.
 With proper measures to improve their behavior, these dogs can become great partners.
 Also, some of the best-looking fur babies are from strong willed dog breeds.

 Shar-Pei pooches came from southern China.
 These are loyal and playful dogs that are easy to identify.
 That is because of the loose or wrinkled skin on their broad yet flat heads.
 They weigh about 50 pounds or more and thus they are often considered medium and compact dogs.
 A part of their headstrong traits is that they feel dominant.
 It must be because of their size as adults.
 But, as pups, it is common for them to be silent.

 They make nice guard dogs and companions when trained right.
 At a young age, they need exposure to other dogs and people for socialization.
 Making yourself a leader to them can help a lot.
 Taking them for walks or to see people will help them become aware and less fearful of others’ presence.
 Your leadership may allow you to let them recognize you as an authority figure.

 This is another example of the most stubborn dog breeds that came from Asia.
 Historians say that they emerged from northern Japan.
 There are still a lot of them in that country today.
 They look sturdy and energetic based on their build.
 Yet they are reliable due to their intelligent, alert, and courageous nature.